TechPlayz/BrainCrack/braincrack_syntax_documentation.md

 # BrainCrack Syntax Documentation

-BrainCrack is a fun and quirky language designed for playful scripting.
-Below are the main syntax rules and their uses.
+BrainCrack is a playful programming language with basic operations.
+Here's an overview of its syntax.

 ## Variables
-Variables are stored in a dictionary `vars` and can be assigned values using the `put` keyword:
+Variables are stored in a dictionary named `vars`.
+They can be assigned using the `put` keyword:
 ```braincrack
 put <variable_name> <value>
 ```